InesLBreda/Assignment-3/README.md

 # Assignment: Getting and Cleaning data Assignment

-Dataset
-Human Activity Recognition Using Smartphones
+Dataset: Human Activity Recognition Using Smartphones

 Files
 - CodeBook.md a code book that describes the variables, the data, and any transformations or work performed to clean up the data